simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-python/index.md

 description: "Learn the best practices for secure coding in Python to minimize the risk of security breaches and protect sensitive data."
 tags: ["Python", "Secure coding", "Security risks", "Input validation", "Cryptography libraries", "Least privilege", "Static code analyzer", "Web applications", "Python frameworks", "Django", "Flask", "Authentication system", "Password hashing", "Template system", "Session management", "MarkupSafe", "WTForms", "Blinker", "Data protection", "Vulnerabilities"]
 cover: "A_cartoon_shield_with_the_word_Python.png"
-coverAlt: "A cartoon shield with the word "Python" written on it to represent secure coding standards"
+coverAlt: "A cartoon shield with the word Python written on it to represent secure coding standards"
 coverCaption: ""
 ---
 ## Best Practices for Secure Coding Standards in Python